 The student's Comprehensive Examination Committee will prepare the questions, grade the answers, and determine if the student has passed all the sections of the exam using the qualitative evaluation "Pass" or "Fail".
 All members of the student's committee will participate in these three tasks.
-In evaluating student performance on each section of the exam, there must be at least four favorable votes (out of five) among the committee to confer successful completion of that part of the examination.
+In evaluating student performance on each section of the exam, there must be at least four favorable votes (out of five) among the committee members to confer successful completion of that part of the examination.

-Exams will be written over four consecutive days, one part being written each day.
-The period for writing each exam will be approximately four hours per day.
+Exams will be given over four consecutive days one part being written each day.
+The period for taking each exam will be approximately four hours per day.
 The advisor will be responsible for locating a suitable room in which the student may write the exam.
 Unless the committee agrees to a change in the normal procedures, for a particular part of the exam, these exams are closed-book exams.
-Necessary preparations will be given to securing space and a neutral computer, to which the student does not normally have access.
-Exams may be computer-written or hand written depending upon the student's choice.
+Necessary preparations will be given for securing space and a neutral computer, to which the student does not normally have access.
+Exams may be computer written or hand written, depending upon the student's choice.
 The second written comprehensive exam must be passed in entirety.
 That is, four of the five committee members must agree that the exam is passing in its entirety.

 If the student fails to pass all sections of the exam on the second opportunity, the committee has additional discretion to recommend, under very special circumstances, that the student be permitted to take the exam of a third (and final) time.
-If a student needs to retake the exam that will occur during the following semester (at the next earliest opportunity) and the student must pass the entire exam before proceeding further in the ENDY program.
+If a student needs to take the exam for a third time, that will occur during the following semester (at the next earliest opportunity) and the student must pass the entire exam using the criteria as afforded the second opportunity before proceeding further in the ENDY program.

-If a student fails any portion(s) of the written comprehensive exam and declines an opportunity to retake the exam, the failing grade will stand and the student will be dismissed from the ENDY program.
+If a student fails any portion(s) of the written comprehensive exam, declines to retake the exam, or is not afforded the option of a second or third exam by the committee, the failing grade will stand and the student will be dismissed from the ENDY program.